Capillary/ecom-api-document/source/includes/_customer.md

 ## Change Password (V2)

-Lets you change password of a customer account.
+Modifies the password of an existing customer account.

 > Sample Request